pleabargain/piano_SVG/README.md

 # Piano SVG Collection

 A collection of SVG files illustrating piano chords, chord progressions, and music theory concepts.
 This repository serves as a visual reference for musicians learning piano theory and chord structures.

+# motivation
+a) I'm learning piano and I want to visualize the chords and chord progressions

+b) it was fun to make :)

 ## Contents